Vincenzo-Miracula/datasciencecoursera/Getting And Cleaning Data/Projects/README.md

 Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject The run_analysis.R file achieves all the requirements chronologically.

+**The Raw Data**

+The raw data used in this project and it's full description can be found here.